AmannAnand/Web-Page-Classification/README.md

 • Tag (Target): Tag (class) of the web page

-Basically given the complete url, predict the tag a web page belongs to out of 9 predefined tags as given below:
+The 9 predefined tags are:-

 1. People profile
 2. Conferences/Congress